jalba69/Staxrip_Stuff/Create_Chapters/README.md

 ex : Part #03

 Default option is "3", using Roman numbers.
-To change this replace the number "3" by one of the 3 other options here in the code here:
+To change this replace the number "3" by one of the 3 other options here in the code :
 ```
 $Selected_Chapter_Names = "3"
 ```